 By my rough accounts (and depending how long you do it), you should be able to remove about half of the peels in this way.
 Your hummus won’t be as smooth as peeling each chickpea individually – but it will still be a lot smoother than not doing it at all.

-- I pretty much always use canned chickpeas because I’m bad at planning ahead but you could certainly use dry ones.
+- I pretty much always use canned chickpeas because I’m bad at planning ahead but you could certainly use dry ones that you soak and cook yourself.

 So, if you love hummus and are still buying the store-bought stuff, I urge you to try and make your own.
 The cost difference alone should be reason enough (easily 1/2 to 1/3 the price – and even less if you use dried chickpeas).